How does being a micro business affect your energy contract?

 When your energy contract is up for renewal, you should then be given the following information:

-What are the latest micro business energy rates?
+What are the latest micro business energy rates in 2024?

-Note: Prices are correct as of April 2024.
+Note: Prices are correct as of October 2024.
 Rates and bill size may vary according to your meter type and business location.
 The prices you’re quoted may be different from the averages shown.
-The figures shown are the average unit rates and standing charges quoted by Bionic per business size from April 1 to April 10 2024.
+The figures shown are the average unit rates and standing charges on contracts sold by Bionic from October 1 to October 8, 2024.

 How are microbusiness energy contracts different?